introdh/intro-dh2018-kyliebritt/lab01_Github.md

 - Create a section header called "Digital" and answer the following:
 	- Describe two pieces of digital content (i.e. film, meme, tweet, etc) you interacted with over the summer and why it was memorable.
 One should be an image and the other a video.
 Include an image and YouTube Video of the piece of media.
   - Add a link to the piece of media that is clickable.

+  #Info
+##Kylie Britt (she/her)
+##Harrisonburg, VA

+#Questions
+1. *What are you most nervous about this semester?*
+  I am nervous that not all of my courses fulfill credit necessary for my majors.
+2. *What you you most excited about this semester?*
+  I have a solid mix of humanities and technical courses.
+3. *Why did you choose to take this course?*
+  As a science person, I LOVE data and I got to see Jack Ginseng's talk last semester and I was enthralled.

+#Digital
+##Film: *Sorry to Bother You* (2018)

+Insert Link
+##Describe two pieces of digital content (i.e. film, meme, tweet, etc) you interacted with over the summer and why it was memorable.
+One should be an image and the other a video.
+Include an image and YouTube Video of the piece of media.